 Decimal to Fraction Calculator

 Use this calculator to easily convert a decimal to a fraction.
+Express a given decimal as a fraction.

 How to convert decimal numbers to fractions?